jknitey/jknitey.github.io/_posts/2021-10-04-Predicting-Crop-Recommendations-Given-Environmental-Factors[python].md

 75%	84.250000	68.000000	49.000000	28.561654	89.948771	6.923643	124.267508
 max	140.000000	145.000000	205.000000	43.675493	99.981876	9.935091	298.560117
 ```
+#### Model Exploration

+Since we are trying to predict crops for a given environment, we want to look at classification models to explore.
+These models will suggest which crop should be planted in a given environment unlike a regression model which more or less predict values.
+We split the data using an 80/20 training/testing split which is fairly standard.
+We will look at the performance of seven models including, ridge regression (Ridge), Support Vector Classification (SVR), Stochastic Gradient Descent (SGDC), Nearest Neighbors (KNN), Gaussian Processes (GPC), Gaussian Naive Bayes (BaysNa), and Decision Trees (Tree).
+To evaluate and compare each model performance, we will use the [sklearn.metrics.accuracy_score]( https://scikit-learn.org/stable/modules/model_evaluation.html#accuracy-score) which will give us a metric to find the best model.

+Running each model, we can see that the Gaussian Naive Bayes model had a “perfect” classification score followed by SVR, KNN, and Tree.
+This is quite good but we want to check this performance using some visual modeling.
 ```
 Ridge
 Accuracy score: 0.63